Enable text based alternatives for graph display and drawing entry

 PriceQuantity Demanded

-Suppose that the store increases the price of shoes from $12 to $16.
+Suppose that the store increases the price of jeans from $56 to $64.

 Based on this information classify the demand curve.